 If all you’ve ever had is a conventional water heater tank, you’ve probably never needed much water heater maintenance.
 That’s because standard water heaters don’t have many issues!

 Sure, some parts can leak; elements on electric tanks can go bad; burners on gas units can rust.
 Still, most of these issues are minor, and many tank water heaters never even have problems until they fail and require replacement.

 With tankless water heaters, well… more can go wrong.

 The most common issue is mineral buildup inside the unit, and the only way to combat the problem is to regularly flush the equipment using special chemicals.
 This should be done every two years for most units, but some manufacturers suggest more frequent flushing.

 Tankless water heaters also have inducer fan motors, so they burn fuel like a furnace.
 As a result, they get dirty the same way a furnace gets dirty and may need to be cleaned.
 We’ve even seen issues with insects, lint, and others refusing to get inside tankless units’ combustion air pipes and causing performance problems.

-At PV Heating & Air, we have a service plan just for clients with tankless water heaters.
+At PV Heating, Cooling & Plumbing, we have a service plan just for clients with tankless water heaters.
 We come by once per year and perform a comprehensive inspection of the unit, flush it out to prevent mineral buildup, and verify combustion safety.